cyyber/qrl-beaconchain-explorer/README.md

 # Zond Beacon Chain Explorer

-The explorer provides a comprehensive and easy to use interface for the upcoming Zond beacon chain.
+The explorer provides a comprehensive and easy to use interface for the Zond beacon chain.
 It makes it easy to view proposed blocks, follow attestations and monitor your staking activity.

 ## About